bridger/SwiftVisualFormat/Readme.markdown

 Swift Visual Format Language
 ===

 This project is an attempt to bring the [Auto Layout Visual Format Language](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage/VisualFormatLanguage.html) to Swift, without requiring strings or dictionaries.
 It uses some crazy operator overloading instead.
+Using it looks like this:

     view.addConstraints(horizontalConstraints( |-5.al-[redView.al]-0.al-[greenView.al]-0.al-[blueView.al]-5.al-|  ))